 The fact that Fox is even reviving the show in the first place is good news for Middle America.

-For several years, content creators working in Hollywood, and especially the “big three” networks (and FOX themselves to some extent) thought they could win an audience with taboo and “edgy” fare such as explicit sex, wishing death to Republicans, and on-camera abortions – combined with the “oh-so-superior” attitude the stars of this garbage express on screen and off.
+For several years, content creators working in Hollywood, and especially the “big three” networks (and the Fox broadcast network itself to some extent) thought they could win an audience with taboo and “edgy” fare such as explicit sex, wishing death to Republicans, and on-camera abortions — combined with a feeling of superiority on screen and off.

 These combined factors have made audiences that aren’t coastal elites feel left out, but the good news is that the rest of the country is being catered to by certain people in show business again.